Bogdan Curta

-Bogdan Curta (born 13 September 1982 in Cluj-Napoca, Romania) is a Romanian folk singer-songwriter, poet and radio host.
+Bogdan Curta (born 13 September 1982) is a Romanian folk singer-songwriter, poet and radio host.

 Biography

-Bogdan Curta began his musical career at the age of 13, since when he participated at numerous concerts, TV and radio shows.
+Curta was born in Cluj-Napoca, Romania.
+He began his musical career at the age of 13, since when he participated at numerous concerts, TV and radio shows.
 His debut album, Angels in Heaven (Îngeri din Rai), an album of Christmas carols and winter songs, was released in 2003 in Cluj-Napoca.
 In 2006, his official national launch consisted of a double release: a musical album collecting his most famous personal songs, and a volume of poetry and aphorisms, both named Longing for Spring (Dor de Primăvară).
 Since then, three more official albums have been released.

 Bogdan has performed in shows with famous Romanian artists, such as Compact, Pasărea Colibri, Cargo, Direcţia 5, Ducu Bertzi, Amadeus, Narcisa Suciu and Mircea Vintilă.
 From 2009 he has expanded his career internationally, with performances in France, Germany and Belgium.
 He is among the top artists from Trilulilu, the main national video-sharing website, receiving from media and fans the informal distinction of "Trilulilu Star" (Vedetă Trilulilu).

 In 2022, Bogdan released "DOOMSDAY FOREVER," a tribute album to the notorious Virginian art group, DOOMSDAYx3.